HELPING A CHILD WITH SELECTIVE MUTISM

 North Miami Beach, Florida Advisory Board Member, Selective Mutism Foundation, Inc.

-The treatment of Selective Mutism requires a “WHOLE APPROACH” incorporating social, educational, psychological and at times psychiatric interventions.
+The treatment of Selective Mutism requires a “WHOLE APPROACH” incorporating social, educational, psychological and, at times, psychiatric interventions.
 The purpose of this paper is to give parents and professionals a framework as well as tools for working with Selective Mutism.
-It is important to be creative, have patience, understanding and be flexible in all your interventions.
+It is important to be creative, patient, understanding, and flexibility in all your interventions.
 What might work for one child may not work for another.
 Therefore, an open mind and holistic approach are of utmost importance.

 - Music and art are wonderful tools for promoting interaction and communication.

-- As treatment progresses, work towards successive approximations such as a sign system, verbal cues, one word responses leading to full sentences as more language develops.
+- As their treatment progresses, work towards successive approximations, such as a sign system, verbal cues, and one word responses leading to full sentences as more language develops.

-- Ask the parents what are the child’s favorite pastimes and activities and try to provide them in the office setting.
+- Ask the parents what are the child’s favorite pastimes and activities and try to provide him/her in the office setting.
 Keep the focus on the child and the present moment.

 - When the child talks in the office with ease, bring family members in to generalize verbal interactions.